 When it comes to softwashing, chlorine is your primary cleaning agent.
 Understanding its various concentrations and applications is essential:

 Chlorine is cost-effective, but prices can vary, so sourcing from a reliable supplier is crucial.
 It is important to know what strength chlorine you are buying so you mix it in proper proportions.
-Most chlorine suppliers will offer either 6% or 12% chlorine concentrate, make sure you know what you are getting.
+Most chlorine suppliers will offer either 6% to 12.5% chlorine concentrate, make sure you know what you are getting.

 4. The Role of Surfactants